hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/00d-L2Sec.md

+# Layer 2 Security

-# 18. Configure and Verify Cisco Port Security
+## 18. Configure and Verify Cisco Port Security

-## Understanding Port Security and Why we Need It
+### Understanding Port Security and Why we Need It

 - Security challenges of switch port
   - 1\. who/what connect to the port